I took the picture above from my Calendar as I thought the words were perfect for this post!!

 This for me makes a good start to the following years cleaning routine.

-On a weekly basis i follow the steps below starting fresh in January and sticking to it, here is my New year cleaning routine with some helpful tips.
+On a weekly basis i follow the steps below starting fresh in January and sticking to it until i make a new routine.
+Here is my latest cleaning routine with some helpful tips.

 1.Write it down